LuFernandoMG/ethonline24/contracts/README.md

 The smart contracts in this repository handle the core functionalities of the Invernez platform:

     **CrowdLeasingContract (CLC)**: The main contract that manages the creation of leasing requests, tokenization of assets, and the distribution of rental income.

+### To Do

+The following features are planned for future updates to enhance the functionality and security of the smart contracts:

+1. **Withdrawals by the Owner**: Functions will be added to allow the contract owner to withdraw funds safely and securely, adhering to best practices.

+2. **Leasing Payment Functionality**: A system for regular leasing payments will be implemented, ensuring smooth operation and proper accounting for lease payments.

+3. **Asset Liquidation Process**: This will enable the platform to manage and liquidate assets if leasing payments are defaulted, protecting the investments of users.

+4. **Lease Renewal Options**: Functions to support lease renewal, providing more options for users who wish to continue using the leased assets.

 ## Deployment
 To deploy the smart contracts, make sure you have configured your .env file with the appropriate variables (refer to .env.example), and run the deployment script using Forge.